backdrop-contrib/civicrm_blocks/README.md

 # CiviCRM Blocks

-This is currently a proof of concept module that borrows heavily from the core CiviCRM Wordpress integration and the Backdrop core blocks code to allow a user to insert a CiviCRM Contribution page into a Backdrop Layout via a block.
+This is module is in early development.
+It allows a user to insert a CiviCRM Contribution page into a Backdrop Layout via a block.

+## Installation

+- Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

-## Instructions
+## Configuration and Usage

 - Make sure CiviCRM is installed and you have one or more active Contribution Pages set up.